DSXiangLi/DecryptPrompt/README.md

   - Evaluating Verifiability in Generative Search Engines
   - Mind2Web: Towards a Generalist Agent for the Web
   - Auto-GPT for Online Decision Making: Benchmarks and Additional Opinions
+  - API-Bank: A Benchmark for Tool-Augmented LLMs
 - others
   - Query Rewriting for Retrieval-Augmented Large Language Models
   - RETA-LLM: A Retrieval-Augmented Large Language Model Toolkit
   - Inference with Reference: Lossless Acceleration of Large Language Models
+  - Generative Agents: Interactive Simulacra of Human Behavior

 ### 指令数据生成
 - APE: LARGE LANGUAGE MODELS ARE HUMAN-LEVEL PROMPT ENGINEERS  :star: